ibrahimsag/read/readme.md

 The usual answer is to record a video.
 Which dictates a rhytym, isolates fragments, strains potential participation and mostly turns ridiculous under production costs.
 Surely films are awesome but their teaching of technical material is not the strong aspect.

 Now follow this: [canberead.com/elements/1.43](https://canberead.com/elements/1.43).
 And press j/k or right/left on keyboard or use the gray buttons at the bottom of the page.
-That should move a cursor along the prose and highlight the figure for references.
+That should move a cursor along the prose and highlight the figure for symbols.
 You can also click on sentences.

 ![](readme/highlighted.png)